arafatjamil01/Learning-Javascript/README.md

 # Learning JavaScript

 This repository contains all the basic files for learning JavaScript.
 This should be seen from the perspective of a developer who knows the very basic concepts, e.g - `variables`,`data types`,`functions` etc.

 ## Objects

-Understood `constructor function`, `factory function`, `dynamic nature of objects`.

-Learned the differences between `primitive` type and `reference` types.

-Learned `object iteration`, `object cloning`, differences between array and object iteration loops.

-Learned how to write and formate using `date constructor`, create server, client and user readable dates.

-Creating a blog object, title, body and other necessary info, using a constructor function.
+- Constructor function
+- Factory function
+- Dynamic nature of objects.
+- Primitive vs reference types.
+- Object iteration
+- Object cloning
+- Array iteration vs object iteration
+- Date constructor and different formats of date
+- Blog related practice, using constructor

 ## Arrays

 - Array operations ( adding, removing, slicing, emptying etc), using loops, spread operator etc.
 - Joining, splitting array and string
 - Iterating over arrray